-Mr. Lee's New Employment Agreement provides for (i) an annual base salary of \$130,000; (ii) an annual bonus of the greater of 50% of his salary at the time or \$100,000 if certain performance goals are met; (iii) options, which were granted in 1993, to purchase 502 shares of INDSPEC Common Stock at an exercise price of \$450 per share, with such options vesting ratably over a three-year period; (iv) INDSPEC's obligation, upon Mr. Lee's death, to repurchase certain INDSPEC stock options owned by Mr. Lee at the higher of \$450 per share of Class A Common Stock into which such options are exercisable or, if higher, the value of such Class A Common Stock as determined for purposes of calculating the Put Offer Ratio as though the exchange date for the Put Offer were the date of such options; (v) Mr. Lee's title with Chemical to include vice president; (vi) severance payments following termination of Mr. Lee's employment under certain circumstances, including termination following a change in control of INDSPEC; and (vii) certain enhanced retirement benefits.
-Mr. Covelli's New Employment Agreement provides for (i) an annual base salary of \$130,000; (ii) an annual bonus based on a percentage of Mr. Covelli's base salary based on company-wide goals; (iii) options, which were granted in 1993, to purchase 502 shares of INDSPEC Common Stock at an exercise price of \$450 per share, with such options vesting ratably over a three-year period; (iv) Mr. Covelli's title with Chemical to include vice president; (v) severance payments following termination of Mr. Covelli's employment under certain circumstances, including termination following a change in control of INDSPEC; and (vi) certain enhanced retirement benefits.
+Mr. Lee's New Employment Agreement provides for (i) an annual base salary of \$130,000; (ii) an annual bonus of the greater of 50% of his salary at the time or \$100,000 if certain performance goals are met; (iii) options, which were granted in 1993, to purchase 502 shares of INDSPEC Common Stock at an exercise price of \$450 per share, with such options vesting ratably over a three-year period; (iv) INDSPEC's obligation, upon Mr. Lee's death, to repurchase certain INDSPEC stock options owned by Mr. Lee at the higher of \$450 per share of Class A Common Stock into which such options are exercisable or, if higher, the value of such Class A Common Stock as determined for purposes of calculating the Put Offer Ratio as though the exchange date for the Put Offer were the date of such officer's death, less the amount of the aggregate exercise price of such options; (v) Mr. Lee's title with Chemical to include vice president; (vi) severance payments following termination of Mr. Lee's employment under certain circumstances, including termination following a change in control of INDSPEC; and (vii) certain enhanced retirement benefits.

+Mr. Covelli's New Employment Agreement provides for (i) an annual base salary of \$130,000; (ii) with respect to INDSPEC's fiscal year ending March 31, 1996, a bonus based on Mr. Covelli's base salary with adjustments based on individual and company-wide goals; and (iii) with respect to fiscal years ending subsequent to March 31, 1996, an annual bonus of the greater of 50% of Mr. Covelli's salary at the time or \$100,000 if certain performance goals are met; (iv) options, which were granted in 1993, to purchase 502 shares of INDSPEC Common Stock at an exercise price of \$450 per share, with such options vesting ratably over a three-year period; (v) Mr. Covelli's title with Chemical to include vice president; (vi) severance payments following termination of Mr. Covelli's employment under certain circumstances, including termination following a change in control of INDSPEC; and (vii) certain enhanced retirement benefits.